 Rich as the modern cannabis scene is in gobshitery, many folks in the West still seem to believe “ganja” is a catch-all term for any kind of cannabis.
 It very definitely isn’t.
 Ganja refers specifically to seedless or lightly seeded female inflorescences and the particular tropical domesticates used to produce them (colloquially, Sativas).

-Only in the late 1600s do we see the first references to the practice of smoking ganja.
-The 1600s is likewise when the archaeological evidence shows the sudden emergence of a chillum industry.
+Only in the late 1600s do we see the first references to a widespread custom of smoking ganja.
+The 1600s is likewise when the archaeological evidence suggests the sudden emergence of a chillum industry.
 Tobacco had rapidly taken hold in India in the early decades of the same century and seems to have been the catalyst for the habitual pot smoking with which the world is now familiar.
-By the late 1700s there appear the first paintings of mass sessions and hookah-smoking dreadlocked yogis.
+By the late 1700s there appear the first paintings of mass smoke-ups and hookah-toking dreadlocked yogis.

 Based on references to well-known landmarks, a confident guess can be made that the Ānandakanda was composed at Srisailam, an important centre in the sacred geography of Shiva and now part of Andhra Pradesh.
 The compilers themselves were Naths, followers of syncretistic Shaiva traditions that fuse knowledge and practices from sources as diverse as Islam and Buddhism.